-Memorandum of Understanding (MOU) signed between the City, Habitat for Humanity Wellington, Dufferin, Guelph and ARQi R&D Inc. which will serve as the framework for jointly developing more detailed development concepts, budgets, schedules and development pro-formas.
+Memorandum of Understanding (MOU) signed between the City, Habitat for Humanity Wellington, Dufferin, Guelph and ARQi R&D Inc. expired.
+The City is currently investigating ways in which to realize the development potential of the site.

 The City expects to file the Record of Site Condition with the Ministry of the Environment, Conservation and Parks by the end of 2021.
 Once done we’ll have a better idea of timelines for the development work.
 Learn more about the environmental investigation work and timelines.

 The City took ownership of 200 Beverley Street in 1997 when the owner was unable to pay the property taxes owed on the property.

 Since taking ownership in 1997, the City has spent a total of $2.94 million on:

 - environmental studies, preliminary cleanup and ongoing monitoring

 Currently, the City spends $40,000 to $50,000 a year monitoring and managing the brownfield according to the MECP Director’s Order.

 The property may appear dormant, but the City is actively monitoring and managing the site which costs between $40,000 and $50,000 a year.